 You must purchase the textbooks that are assigned for your classes.
-Instructors will scan materials to their iLearn pages for a short time until you have purchased your books.
+Instructors may, for a short amount of time, scan materials to their Canvas pages or may provide paper copies until you have purchased your books.
 Failure to have your textbooks in a reasonable timeframe may result in a lower grade and will negatively impact your improvement in English.
-It is ideal for students to have a new textbook; however, if you have to get a used one, please erase all markings and/or answers in the text.
+It is ideal for students to have a new textbook as there are codes needed for supplemental material, namely, My English Lab, which is associated with Pearson products.
+However, if you have to get a used one, please erase all markings and/or answers in the text.
 The answers may be incorrect and the markings may be distracting.

-You can order textbooks from Amazon.com, but after paying for postage, you will not save much money in most cases.
+Your instructors have a working relationship with various publishers and may recommend that you purchase a book(s) via the publishing company.
+However, you may choose to order your texts elsewhere.
+You may choose to order textbooks from Amazon.com, but after paying for postage, you will not save much money in most cases.
 If you do order from Amazon, be sure to get the correct edition of the book and be sure that you provide your correct mailing address.
 You should pay the extra postage for expedited (faster) delivery.
 It is not a good idea to purchase used copies of textbooks from Amazon.com.